 The Meat at Arcadia Meat Market

 Okay, we’re a beer magazine.
 But how are we going to write about Arcadia Meat Market without a note about the meats?
+(Although, to tie it back to beer, we do have a meat and beer pairing guide.)

 “Arcadia meat market represents confidence in quality,” said Luke Wortendyke, head brewer at Phoenix-based Wren House Brewing Co..
 “These guys truly care about getting you the highest cuts of meats — all coming from dedicated ranchers throughout Arizona.”